Date enacted or revised:

 Enacted January, 2016; Revised February, 2016

-Certain departments are permitted petty cash and/or change funds at the discretion of the Vice President for Business Affairs and University Services to facilitate business operations.
+Certain departments are permitted petty cash and/or change funds at the discretion of the Vice President for Business Affairs to facilitate business operations.

 To ensure that an adequate system of internal control over the petty cash and change funds is maintained by the departmental custodians of those funds.

 These policies and procedures are applicable to all McNeese employees that maintain petty cash and change funds.

 - To safeguard McNeese State University accounts against waste, fraud, and inefficiency.

 - To ensure a high level of accuracy and reliability in the accounting records.

 - To reduce the opportunity for errors or losses without incurring unreasonable additional costs for the increments of internal controls established.

 Petty cash and change funds are subject to an audit anytime by the Internal Auditor.

 Petty cash fund -- a fund established for the purpose of making immediate and/or emergency cash payments not exceeding $100.